 The Cloud Security Assessment Report Template is to be used to document the Phase 1 assessment of the CSP and its cloud services.
 It details the assessment findings that should be included and how it should be presented in the report.
 This improves the consistency of the cloud security assessment reports, allowing cloud consumers to more easily compare CSPs against one another, and determine which CSP is best suited to their security and business needs.

 The Cloud Security Assessment Report Template can be customised as needed to best document the findings from the assessment of a CSP and its cloud services.
-Information Security Registered Assessors Program (IRAP) assessors should, however, limit the changes to the report to only what is necessary, maintaining its structure and headings to ensure reports are consistent.
+IRAP assessors should, however, limit the changes to the report to only what is necessary, maintaining its structure and headings to ensure reports are consistent.

 Applicability of international standards